jepler/chap/README.md

 ## commandline usage

- * chap-cli "What advice would you give a 20th century human visiting the 21st century for the first time?"
+ * chap ask "What advice would you give a 20th century human visiting the 21st century for the first time?"

- * chap-render --last
+ * chap render --last

 ## interactive terminal usage
- * chap-tui
+ * chap tui

 ## Sessions & Commandline Parameters

 Details of session handling & commandline arguments are in flux.
+For now, the deprecated `chap-ask`, `chap-render` and `chap-tui` are still supported but they will be removed in the future.

 By default, a new session is created.
 It is saved to the user's state directory (e.g., `~/.local/state/chap` on linux/unix systems).